Skip to content

 Secondary school transcript

-Your secondary school transcript must be submitted directly from your school counselor or the designated official you have indicated on you official application.
+Your secondary school transcript must be submitted directly from your school counselor or the designated official you have indicated on your official application.
 School officials must submit your transcript on your behalf through the Common Application or the Coalition/Scoir Application using the University of Rochester school code (002894).
 This transcript should include all grades from 9th through 11th grade.

 Teacher recommendation (one required)